elixir-lang/elixir-lang.github.com/_posts/2012-05-04-web-framework-2.markdown

 excerpt: Last time we learned how to write macros that provide a useful abstraction for building a web server on top of the language.
 The server we built was able to serve static files and handle user's GET and POST requests.
 This week we're going to further extend our web framework, fix a couple of rough edges, and experiment with networking.
 ---

-[Last time][1] we learned how to write macros that provide a useful abstraction for building a web server on top of the language.
+[Last time][1] we learned how to write macros that provide a useful abstraction on top of the language which we used for building a web server.
 The server we built was able to serve static files and handle user's GET and POST requests.

-This week we're going to further extend our web framework, fix a couple of rough edges, and experiment with networking.
-Specifically, we're going to

- * implement URL query parsing;
- * add a generic `handle` method;
- * write an API to simplify testing the framework;
- * examine various choice to be made when designing your own framework (not necessarily a web framework).
+Here's what it looked like:

+    defmodule HelloServer do
+      use Feb, root: "assets"

+      get "/" do
+        { :ok, "Hello world!" }
+      end

+      get "/demo", file: "demo.html"

+      post "/" do
+        { :ok, "You're posted!\nYour data: #{inspect _data}" }
+      end
+    end

+If you missed the previous post, I encourage you to [go back][1] to it and make sure you understand the concepts explained there.

+In this post we're going to fix a couple of rough edges and further extend our web framework.
+Specifically, we're going to implement URL query parsing and add a generic `multi_handle` macro that will complete our syntactic abstraction.
+From that point on we'll start looking at how to add networking to the framework to eventually be able to build a real website.
+This is what the code for our `HelloServer` is going to turn into by the end of this post:

+    defmodule HelloServer do
+      use Feb, root: "assets"

+      get "/" do
+        { :ok, "Hello world!" }
+      end

+      get "/demo", file: "demo.html"

+      post "/" do
+        { :ok, "You're posted!\nYour data: #{inspect _data}" }
+      end

+      ## New stuff below this line ##

+      multi_handle "/kvstore" do
+      post:
+        IO.puts "Got a POST request with data: #{inspect _data}" :ok

+      get:
+        IO.puts "Got a GET request with query: #{inspect _query}" :ok
+      end

+      get "/search", query do
+        search = Dict.get query, "q"
+        if search do
+          { :ok, "No items found for the query '#{search}'" }
+        else:
+          { :ok, "No query" }
+        end
+      end
+    end

-The code for this and the past articles is available over at [GitHub][2].
-To follow along with the post, I recommend keeping the code from the first directory (_1-macros_) open in a side window.
-I will be explaining the new stuff off of it.
+The entire source code for this and the past articles is available over at [GitHub][2].
+To recap, we have two files in the _src_ directory: _feb.ex_ which contains the code for our `Feb` framework and _server.ex_ which is a simple server implementation (named `HelloServer`) based on the framework.
+To follow along with the post, I recommend keeping the code from the _1-macros_ directory open in a side window.
+I will be explaining the new stuff based on the code we have seen so far.

   [1]: http://elixir-lang.org/blog/2012/04/21/hello-macros/
   [2]: https://github.com/alco/web-framework